ibm-cloud-docs/openpages/bc-dr.md

 |  RTO | Up to 72 hours  |
 {: caption="Table 1.
 RPO and RTO for {{site.data.keyword.openpages_short}}" caption-side="bottom"}

 The service is restored to another region based on the following table.
 The application URL domain is updated in the event of a restore.
-When the service is restored at the target region, the new application URL is sent to the account administrators.
+When the service is restored at the target region, the new application URL is available in the console.

+If you customized the hostname, the URL uses the updated region, along with the custom hostname.

 | Primary region of the service | Target region to restore the service   |
 |---|---|